-- If critical care refuses the transfer, ED may contact the On-duty Supervisor to inquire if transport is possible. - ED will need to supply the On-duty Supervisor with a name, reason, and time of the refusal for follow up. - Patient must be ALS. - Patient can't be going to a non-monitored bed. - If resources are available.
+- If critical care refuses the transfer, you may contact the On-duty Supervisor to inquire if transport is possible. - You will need to supply the On-duty Supervisor with a name, reason, and time of the refusal for follow up. - Patient must be ALS. - Patient cannot be going to a non-monitored bed. - The patient cannot have a medication or fluid on an IV pump.
+Hospital staff may place infusions on a dial-a-flow. - The patient cannot be on a mechanical ventilator or require continuous respiratory assistance. - Hospital staff is not permitted to accompany the patient to provide care. - If resources are available. - Patient care must be accepted by the attending paramedic who will be the sole care provider for the duration of transport.